geluso/react-router-dom-intro/browser-history-mechanics.md

 * Since modern Single Page Applications keep the user on one page without refreshing old browser history **back** and **forward** mechanics don't work well with modern applications.

+# What's Next: React Router
+In the next section we'll see how we can use **React Router** in our **React** applications to easily create our own Single Page Applications.
+We'll see how React Router allows us to route URLs to components with content, and we'll see how React Router automatically manages history using modern browser history mechanics.

 ## Licensing
 All content is licensed under a CC­BY­NC­SA 4.0 license.